b-smiley/b-smiley.github.io/index.md

 ## Software Development Projects
 * * *
-  - Automated System that checks for new company sales and delivers the customer their purchased files
+  - Automated System that checks for new company sales and delivers the customer their purchased files.
+  - VBA Excel Data Extraction tool for a customer.
-  - Fusion 360 API 2D Sketch importer
+  - Fusion 360 API 2D Sketch importer.
-  - Python Games
+  - Python Zombie Survival Game.
+  - Sudoko Solver

 ## Mechanical Engineering Projects
 * * *